Executive Coach

 When a team member is promoted to a Team Lead role, they need to redefine who they are in this new situation.
 Friendships might need to be redefined with their peers, and their tasks and responsibilities will shift too; what would it look like for them now?

-Whether positive or negative work/life transition, the essence of redefining who we are in a new situation is the experience of grief, grieving our old self, and redefining our new self.
+Whether a work/life transition is positive or negative, the essence of redefining who we are in a new situation is the experience of grief, grieving our old self and redefining our new self.

-So, if you plan an organizational change as a leader, be aware that your people might be going through a few different transitions simultaneously that create an experience of grief that feeds our being energy and impacts our actions.
+So, if you plan an organizational change as a leader, be aware that your people might be going through a few different transitions simultaneously that create an experience of grief that feeds our Being energy and impacts our actions.

-I can experience the positive change of having a new grandchild while realizing that I might need to say goodbye to a close friend and at the same time also move to work in a new team.
-At the same time frame, different transitions in work and life require redefining who I am in these new experiences that impact how I show up with my doing and being energies.
+I can experience the positive change of having a new grandchild while realizing that I might need to say goodbye to a close friend and move to work on a new team.
+At the same time, different transitions in work and life require redefining who I am in these new experiences, which impact how I show up with my doing and being energies.

 Grief is not one, but many.
 It shows up in positive and negative situations, and our role as leaders is to pay attention to the different layers of grief we experience and be aware that at the same time, it is happening to our people.
 The Being of the System is the grouped emotions, beliefs, aspirations, thoughts, and mindsets of a few different individuals.